Germany to send spymasters to U.S. over Merkel allegations

 The European Parliament has already opened an inquiry into the effect on Europe of U.S. intelligence activities revealed by former NSA contractor Edward Snowden.
 It has also led a push for tougher data protection rules and the suspension of a transatlantic data-sharing deal.

-The rules would restrict how data collected in Europe by firms such as Facebook, Yahoo! and Google is shared with non-EU countries, and impose fines of 100 million euros (85 million pounds) or more on rule breakers.
+The rules would restrict how data collected in Europe by firms such as Facebook, Yahoo! and Google is shared with non-EU countries, and impose fines of 100 million euros ($138 million) or more on rule breakers.

 (Additional reporting by Charlie Dunmore in Brussels; editing by Luke Baker and David Stamp)